 CampingCard ACSI – All You Need to Know

 If you want to motorhome in Europe, then the chances are you’ll want to stay on a campsite at some point.
-The ACSI camping card provides low season discount on thousands of campsites across Europe.
+The ACSI camping card provides low-season discounts on thousands of campsites across Europe.
 We share all our top tips to help you get the most from your ACSI card.

-Whether you’re a dedicated motorhome wild camper, lover of aires or are looking for a long term campsite to make the most of the winter sun, then an ACSI card can help you save money in the low season.
-But, getting to the money saving bit can be complicated as there are so many add-ons and additions on the ACSI websites!
+Whether you’re a dedicated motorhome wild camper, lover of aires or looking for a long-term campsite to make the most of the winter sun, then an ACSI card can help you save money in the low season.
+But, getting to the money-saving bit can be complicated as there are so many add-ons and additions on the ACSI websites!

 Our guide outlines all the options and explains how to use the card in Europe to get the best savings.

 ACSI and their campsite guides have been around since 1965.
 That was a few years before my Mum and Dad started carting us off around Europe with a massive orange canvas tent on the top of the car!

 Back then they were called Auto Camper Service International.
 Now they’re known Europe-wide as just ACSI – pronounced Aksee and are considered European campsite specialists.

 Their initial offer was their green camping book, but now they have several arms to their organisation, offering discount cards, memberships or camping carnet, campsite holidays and campsite finding and booking services – all of which are available online.

 What are the different ACSI services?

 Today, Camping Card ACSI is probably ACSI’s best-known product.
 This card provides up to 60% discount at more than 3,600 campsites across Europe and the United Kingdom during the low season.